 The option to customize a single hiring pipeline for your account is the default for any Workable plan.
 Workable also offers the option to implement multiple custom hiring pipelines with Pro and Enterprise plans.

 Multiple hiring pipelines are helpful if you have different hiring processes for different types of roles or departments.

-For example, the hiring process for a new member of the sales team, is not the same as the hiring process for an engineer, or a C-level executive.
+For example, the hiring process for a new member of the sales team is not the same as the hiring process for an engineer.
 Custom hiring pipelines allow for different stages according to your recruiting requirements; a pipeline with a single interview stage, another with a second or third interview, an assessment stage etc.

 Or in this example, the Account Executive job has Assessment and VP Interview stages in its pipeline.
 Bookkeeper does not.